CausalityViolation/booking-system-frontend/README.md

 Booking System Frontend
 Overview

+## This app was built as part of a coding test, and the UI design follows the Figma mockup provided by the company (so the visuals aren’t mine).

 ## Make sure the backend (Booking system backend) is running at http://localhost:3001 as well!

 This is an Angular standalone component project that allows users to: